max-ribeiro/servicesJewellery/README.md

 #### Preparing the database

-First we have to create the database and the system users table, run the following commands on your database administration system
+First we have to create the database and the system users table, run the following commands on your database administration system:

 ``` SQL
 CREATE DATABASE main;